 Please click on the link below for the Focus Trust equality policy:

-The following equalities objectives have been established from September 2016:
+The following equalities objectives have been established for the three year period September 2016 – August 2019:

 → To increase the % of disadvantaged children, and children with protected characteristics reaching end of year expectations (EYE) in reading, writing and maths.